 Legg Mason Inc. (LM:US), the Baltimore-based money manager with 18 straight quarters of redemptions, said fiscal fourth-quarter profit increased 10 percent as expense cuts offset the impact of lower stock and bond assets.

-Net income (LM) rose to $76.1 million, or 54 cents a share, in the three months ended March 31, from $69 million, or 45 cents, a year earlier, the firm said today in a statement.
+Net income (LM:US) rose to $76.1 million, or 54 cents a share, in the three months ended March 31, from $69 million, or 45 cents, a year earlier, the firm said today in a statement.
 Fifteen analysts in a Bloomberg survey had expected earnings of 47 cents per share, excluding some costs.
 Clients pulled $4.9 billion from Legg Mason funds, compared with $1.3 billion during the prior quarter.

 Chief Executive Officer Mark Fetting has cut jobs to increase profitability and sought to improve performance at fund units as he tries to end redemptions that started after returns lagged behind those of peers in 2007 and 2008.
 Legg Mason has completed a plan designed to save $130 million to $150 million per year through a combination of job cuts and moving certain technology functions to investment units.